mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Stripe acquires Nigeria's Paystack for $200M+ to expand into the African continent
+  - Spain's Savana Medica raises $15 million to bring its AI toolkit turning clinical notes into care insights to the US
      <hr/>

-      - *When Stripe announced earlier this year that it had picked up another $600 million in funding, it said one big reason for the funding was to expand its API-based payments services into more geographies.
-Today the company is coming good on that plan in the for…*
+      - *Savana, a machine learning-based service that turns clinical notes into structured patient information for physicians and pharmacists, has raised $15 million to take its technology from Spain to the U.S., the company said.
+The investment was led by Cathay Inn…*

-  - Uber is hiring hundreds of engineers in India to cut costs
+  - France and the Netherlands signal support for EU body to clip the wings of big tech
       <hr/>

-      - *Uber said on Thursday it is working to hire 225 engineers in India, strengthening its tech team in the key overseas market months after it eliminated thousands of jobs globally.
-The ride-hailing firm, which competes with Ola in India, said today it has hired …*
+      - *The French and Dutch governments have signalled support for EU rules that can proactively intervene against so-called gatekeepers, aka “structuring platforms” or “large digital platforms with significant network effects acting as gatekeepers” — or, more collo…*

-  - Alibaba-affiliated marketplace to leave Taiwan, again
+  - Popmenu earns raves from investors for its marketing and delivery software for restaurants
       <hr/>

-      - *Separated by a strait, the internet in Taiwan and mainland China are two different worlds.
-Even mainland tech giants Alibaba and Tencent have had little success entering the island, often running into regulatory hurdles.
-Less than a year after Taobao launched…*
+      - *Brendan Sweeney didn’t know anything about the restaurant business before he and his co-founders launched the Atlanta-based startup Popmenu.
+What Sweeney did know was that it was nuts that while every other business was using incredible graphics, curated text…*

-  - Menlo Ventures just closed its fifteenth early-stage fund with $500 million
+  - Mario Kart Live: Home Circuit Review
       <hr/>

-      - *Menlo Ventures, the 44-year-old venture firm with offices in Menlo Park and San Francisco, is taking the wraps of its fifteenth early-stage fund today, a vehicle it closed with $500 million in capital commitments.
-It’s the same amount that Menlo announced las…*
+      - *Nintendo’s new RC Mario Kart looks terrific*

-  - Luxury watch maker Breitling issues digital certificates on the Ethereum blockchain
+  - Stripe acquires Nigeria's Paystack for $200M+ to expand into the African continent
       <hr/>

-       - *Breitling is partnering with Arianee to issue a new kind of certificates of authenticity for its luxury watches.
-Instead of relying on physical certificates, the watchmaker gives you a unique digital passport that certifies the origin of the watch.
-Behind the…*
+       - *When Stripe announced earlier this year that it had picked up another $600 million in funding, it said one big reason for the funding was to expand its API-based payments services into more geographies.
+Today the company is coming good on that plan in the for…*